spend millions of dollars to buy Real Estate Agency in Frankfurt.

 The remaining apartment buildings will be changed to buildings for trade and services.

-All of these buildings were built before 1975 and are in danger of collapse.
+were built before 1975 and are in danger of collapse.

 This year, the plan targets to complete land clearance and compensation for 20 apartment buildings with 3,000 households.